CarbonMatrixLab/immunefold/README.md

 To showcase the capabilities of ImmuneFold in large-scale TCR structure prediction, we applied the model to the VDJdb dataset, comprising 32,703 non-redundant TCR sequences.
 The predicted structures are available for download at [link](https://immunefold.s3.amazonaws.com/VDJdb.tar.gz).

+## Citation
+T. Zhu*, M. Ren*, Z. He, S. Tao, M. Li, D. Bu, H. Zhang.
+Accurate structure prediction of immune proteins using parameter-efficient transfer learning.

+## Acknowledgements
+We adapted the code of the language model ESM2 to directly handle position offsets for proteins with multiple chains.
+We thank AlphaFold and ESMFold for sharing their code with the community, which are very helpful to us in developing ImmuneFold